Nesvilab/FragPipeTPP/README.md

   Choose option 1: Restore the project from the lockfile.

 Now all the packages needed by FragPipeToTPPR will be installed.
 ###### Note: Some packages might failed (it is user's local machine configuration dependent).
-It in the developing testing, "cli" pacakge failed to isntall but FragPipeToTPPR ran fine.
+It in the developing testing, "cli" pacakge failed to install but FragPipeToTPPR ran fine.

 **The Package is ready to use!**